nomisRev/Write-your-own-MVP-library/README.md

 There are a couple of decisions we need to make.
 These are the ones I prefer and will demonstrate/explain in this article.
     * The Presenter is lifecycle free.
     * We do not retain the presenter over config change.
-    * Presenter package android-code free
+    * The presenter class should have no android package imports.

 #### The contract
 * First let's create the contract between the View and the Presenter.